ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 ## 3: understand what motivates each person on your team
 - What motivates this person?
-- rock stars and superstars
+- Rock stars and superstars
 - Rockstars are consistent, like rock of Gibraltar, superstars always looking for the next
   - Analyze when you have been each one?
 Self reflect first
   - Break down direct reports and see where they fall.
 Be honest.
 Avoid assumptions
   - Focus on growth
   - Job is not to provide purpose, but to know team well enough to understand how each drives meaning from their work
 - Ask how each person derived meaning from their work (since I cannot guess, just ask)
 - How do I determine rock stars and superstars?
 - Excellent performance